Slystu/ubuntu-server-project/README.md

  - On grader on the linux machine:
    - I pasted the public key content into .ssh/authorized_keys
    - Set specific permissions on the authorised key file and .ssh directory: chmod 700 .ssh ; chmod 644 .ssh/authorized_keys
+   - Removed the ability to remotely login as root: in /etc/ssh/sshd_config I changed PermitRootLogin from being 'prohibit-password' to 'no'.
+I then restarted the service: sudo service ssh restart
+   - Gave grader the ability to sudo without having to enter a sudo password: 'sudo visudo' and added the following: grader ALL=(ALL) NOPASSWD:ALL
+   - Removed the ability for anyone to login with a password by editing the sshd-config file at /etc/ssh/sshd_config.
+I set PasswordAuthentication to 'no' and then restarted the service: sudo service ssh restart
 9. Configure the local timezone to UTC: sudo timedatectl set-timezone Etc/UTC.
 I checked it using the 'date' command
 10. Install and configure Apache2
  - sudo apt-get install apache2
  - Tested that the web server is up and running by navigating my browser to http://35.177.47.196.xip.io/
  - sudo apt-get install libapache2-mod_wsgi
- - Edit 000-defauly.conf doc: Add 'WSGIScriptAlias / /var/www/html/stuarts-astro-page/astroapp.wsgi' before </VirtualHost>
+ - Edit 000-default.conf doc: Add 'WSGIScriptAlias / /var/www/html/stuarts-astro-page/astroapp.wsgi' before </VirtualHost>
  - restart apache: sudo apache2ctl restart
 11. Installed and configured Postgresql:
  - sudo apt-get install postgresql